Published 2013-06-03.

 WriteOnce Immutable Type

-Once you get familiar with this code, understanding Scala’s Future
+Once you get familiar with this code, understanding Scala’s Futures and Promises will be easy.

 review the Combinators lecture which was presented earlier in this course.